jrusUnity97/red-july-pythonboto3/README.md

 # red-july-pythonboto3

-This repo is for the red cohort
+This repo is for the red cohort.